-"Rampage" was a UK teen pop-culture magazine published by Panini Comics from late 2004 to early 2007.
+"Rampage" was a UK teen pop-culture magazine published by Panini Magazines from late 2004 to early 2007.
 I missed these when they first came out, but I'm doing my best to track down back-issues.

 The content was predominantly a garish mix of enthusiastic product marketing for toys, movies, and video games.
 But each issue also featured new Marvel stories written and illustrated by UK creators.
 Spider-Man frequently appeared in the stories, as well as being referenced in much of the filler material.